Excoriate/daggerverse/README.md

 | [GitLab CICD Vars](gitlab-cicd-vars/README.md) | ✅  | Manage GitLab CI/CD variables.                                              |
 | [GoReleaser](goreleaser/README.md)         | ✅      | Wraps [GoReleaser](https://goreleaser.com) functionality as a dagger module. |

->**NOTE**: ⚠️ These modules are experimental, feel free to open an issue for any requests or bug report.

 ---